colinfran/kwallet/README.md

 ---

-The Kwallet is hosted on GitHub Pages.
+The Kwallet website is hosted on GitHub Pages.
 The website code can be found [here](https://github.com/colinfran/kwallet/tree/main/custom-apps/kwallet-website/).

+To maximize bandwidth for the API server, the Kwallet webpage is hosted by GitHub Pages.

 To deploy the website you need admin privledges to the repo.

-To deploy, run:
+To deploy website to github pages, run:
 ```
 yarn run deploy-website
 ```